survivejs/webpack-book/manuscript/understanding_loaders/04_writing_loaders.md

 function noop() {}
 ```

 Even though I'm not a great fan of mocking, it works well enough for a case like this.
 The biggest fear is that webpack API changes at some point.
-This would mean my test code would break and I would have to rewrite a large part of it.
+This would mean my test code would break, and I would have to rewrite a large part of it.

 It could be interesting to run the tests through webpack itself to avoid mocking.
 In this approach, you wouldn't have to worry about the test facing parts so much and it would be more about capturing output for the given input.